 Focus will be placed on interface facilities to manage the user’s explicit and implicit feedback, as we have previously shown, user feedback is critical to task performance in any assistive, cooperative, or interaction-based robot systems.
-Such interface will also be able to track the user’s gestures when this is in front of Giraff The interface will localize and track the user’s face (IS THIS FACILITY IN GIRAFF?) and also user’s gestures (DOES GIRAFF HAS A KINECT-TYPE SENSOR). and it will be used in combination with a speech dialog system to facilitate interaction.
+Such interface will also be able to track the user’s gestures when this is in front of Giraff and it will be used in combination with a speech dialog system to facilitate interaction.
 On the other hand, the interface will provide speech-based feedback to ask questions and to solve pragmatic ambiguities.